Terri Hoffman: Deaths in the cult

-In February 1979, Hoffman's secretary-treasurer Sandra "Sandy" Cleaver went on a vacation with her daughter Susan Devereaux, whom she had previously kept distance from because Devereaux's "evil spirits" were infecting her energies.
-Devereaux drowned while the two went rafting, and soon the 14-year-old's will was delivered to her father Chuck Cleaver.
-Her $125,000 trust fund was left to the cult, but the document was invalid as wills written by minors were not legal in Texas.
-Sandy Cleaver took a $300,000 life insurance policy to the sole benefit of Hoffman and also transferred title of her house to her guru, paying Hoffman rent to live in her own home.
-In September 1981, Cleaver drove her station wagon straight off a mountain, killing herself and her 77-year-old housekeeper Louise "Weasie" Watson who had been reluctant to join the trip.
-Three months before their deaths, both women had updated their wills naming Hoffman as the sole beneficiary.
-Cleaver's brother Croom Beatty IV contested the will and his lawyer James Barklow called it the result of fraud and "undue influence".
+Cleaver took a $300,000 life insurance policy to the sole benefit of Hoffman and also transferred title of her house to her, paying Hoffman rent to live in her own home.
+Cleaver tried to cope with her daughter's death, becoming closer to her housekeeper Louise Watson but she continued to follow Hoffman.
+Although Louise had been hesitant to travel, Sandy and Louise left on September 8, 1981, for Colorado.
+Sandy then allegedly drove her station wagon directly off a 450-foot cliff after spending the day at Terri's sister's house; the two died instantly.
+Although investigators determined that Sandy had driven off of the cliff at around 12 p.m., they could never determine why she drove off the cliff.
+Investigators soon discovered that three months before their deaths, both women had updated their wills naming Hoffman as the sole beneficiary.
+Cleaver's brother contested the will and his lawyer called it the result of fraud and "undue influence".
 The case was settled but Hoffman and her movement were faced with bad publicity.
 Three of the four followers who testified on Hoffman's behalf would later commit suicide.
 By the mid-1980s, Hoffman had founded the perfume mixing company Perfume Oils International and begun performing acupressure massages.

-Robin Otstott, whom Hoffman had matched with an invisible CIA agent named George, believed that her non-physical "bodies" were working against her and that her best friend Tamara Taylor's invisible CIA lover Martin was threatening her life.
-On April 19, 1987, she told her former husband that she had terminal viral hepatitis but was persuaded to see a doctor.
+42-year-old Robin Otstott, a former curriculum writer for the Dallas Independent School District whom Hoffman had matched with an invisible CIA agent named "George", believed that her non-physical "bodies" were working against her and that her best friend Tamara Taylor's invisible CIA lover "Martin" was threatening her life.
+On April 19, 1987, she told her former husband that she had contracted terminal viral hepatitis from a banana peel but was persuaded to see a doctor.
 Two days later, after visiting Hoffman, Otstott killed herself with .38-caliber revolver.

-Her blood tests later showed no signs of diseases.
+On November 30, 1987, 33-year-old follower Mary Alice Levinson was found dead from a drug overdose in a Chicago hotel room.
+The autopsy discovered a needle puncture mark on her left wrist and it was concluded that she overdosed on two types of prescription sleeping pills.
+Mary had changed her life insurance policy less than two weeks before her death replacing her youngest brother as beneficiary.
+The new beneficiary was her former boyfriend whom she had met through Hoffman on a spiritual retreat.
+She also left behind a taped message for her family that police recovered at the scene stating that she used her divorce settlement money to pay off small debts and make donations to animal welfare charities.
+However, she refused to name any recipients of these donations.
+In the tape she spoke of her death; "I want you to understand that I am fully rational and I have come to this decision after a long time of thinking.
+I am actually looking forward to it...
+Obviously, with my past work with animals, I believe in euthanasia for those who were suffering horribly."